-Registration is very inexpensive.
-Early bird registration is only $30.
-After January 15th, the fee goes up to $50.
+Registration fee for Charleston is $50.
+For Richmond, you can still catch the early bird special of $30.
+After February 15th, all registrations are $50.
 The events are open to women veterans and clergy of all gender.
 To register, click here: Registration.

 Purchase Sponsorship or Ad Space

 To make the conference affordable for veterans who are on limited budgets, there is no charge to attend.
 Sponsors, exhibitors, and donations are needed to defray the cost of the event and provide travel scholarships for those veterans who are short on funds.
 There are many levels of sponsorship, from $10,000 to $500.
 Sponsorship benefits include exhibitor space, company logo in program books, advertising on web pages, luncheon tickets, and opportunities to present your organization at the conference.

 We also accept donations.
 Moral Injury Support Network for Servicewomen, Inc. is a 501(c)(3) non-profit organization that accepts tax-free cash and in-kind donations.
 Consider donating cash for veteran travel scholarships or in memory of a woman veteran or chaplain.
 In-kind donations may include food, beverages, paper goods, hotel rooms for veterans or speakers, technology assistance for disabled veterans, program printing, welcome bags and other items.

 Dr. Dan Roberts, Conference Chair/Coordinator

 Women Veteran Social Justice Network (non-profit) https://www.facebook.com/4wvsj/